sleveque/control/README.md

 	    time_interval=(0.0, 2.0))

-For instationary problems, the user can also provide a callable for the definition of a different initial condition, passing the argument \texttt{initial\_condition}.
-The discretization in time can be set to backward Euler by passing the argument \texttt{CN = False} to the call; the default discretization in time is trapezi.
+For instationary problems, the user can also provide a callable for the definition of a different initial condition, passing the argument initial_condition.
+The discretization in time can be set to backward Euler by passing the argument CN = False to the call; the default discretization in time is trapezi.

-Control problems which include incompressibility constraints are defined by passing to the extra argument
-\texttt{space\_p}, the space to which the pressure belongs.
-The software assumes that inf--sup stable finite element pairs are used.
+Control problems which include incompressibility constraints are defined by passing to the extra argument space_p, the space to which the pressure belongs.
+The software assumes that inf-sup stable finite element pairs are used.

 The linear solvers consist of a Krylov solver preconditioned by suitable approximations of the matrices considered.
-The solvers allow one to employ a user-defined preconditioner, adding to the call the argument \texttt{P} and passing the solver parameters through the extra argument \texttt{solver\_parameters}.
-The non-linear solver is based on a Picard iteration, but it can be set to a Gauss--Newton method by passing the argument \texttt{Gauss\_Newton = True}
-to the definition of the object.
+The solvers allow one to employ a user-defined preconditioner, adding to the call the argument P and passing the solver parameters through the extra argument solver_parameters.
+The non-linear solver is based on a Picard iteration, but it can be set to a Gauss-Newton method by passing the argument Gauss_Newton = True to the definition of the object.
 In the following section, we give details of the in-built preconditioners employed in our software.